secondRZ/swe-interview/topics/algorithms.md

 }
 ```

-* Median of medians select, `O(n)`:
-  * Based on quickselect.
-  * Finds an approximate median in linear time – this is the _key_ step – which is then used as a pivot in quickselect.
-  * It uses an \(asymptotically\) optimal approximate median-selection algorithm to build an \(asymptotically\) optimal general selection algorithm.
-  * Can also be used as pivot strategy in with quicksort, yielding an optimal algorithm, with worst-case complexity `O(nlogn)`.
-  * In practice, this algorithm is typically outperformed by instead choosing random pivots, which has average linear time for selection and average log-linear time for sorting, and avoids the overhead of computing the pivot.
-  * The algorithm divides the array to groups of size 5 \(the last group can be of any size &lt;= 5\) and then calculates the median of each group by sorting and selecting the middle element.
-  * It then finds the median of these medians by recursively calling itself, and selects the median of medians as the pivot for partition.

 ## Dynamic Programming

 * Dynamic programming is remembering information about past iterations for quicker processing.
 "Remember your past".
 Typically accomplished by saving a variable of past results.